eliphatfs/typhon/README.md

 - Allow `Any` at some stage for integration
 - Tiered optimizing on HIR
 - Basic support for user-defined classes (maybe callable classes are not considered at the time)
-- More rigorous type checking
+- More rigorous type checking (for typing rules that do not affect inference)

 ## Caveats
 - Augmented assignment (eg. `a += 1`) will be translated into `a = a + 1`, so inplace functions like `__iadd__` are never called.